NEWBRIDGE SILVERWARE SINCE 1934

-The unique history of craftsmanship and experience, while a contemporary and fresh attitude to design puts Newbridge Silverware on the cutting edge of modern living
+Since 1934, Newbridge Silverware has been Ireland's premier designer and producer of homeware and giftware products and it is this unique history of craftsmanship and experience, combined with a contemporary and fresh attitude to design, that puts Newbridge Silverware on the cutting edge of modern living.

-For Newbridge, the break was to come in the form of a local school teacher Senator Cummins, a national leader of the Labour party - William Norton and Joe McGrath Snr who previously played
+For Newbridge, inspiration came from a local school teacher, Senator Cummins, the national leader of the Labour party William Norton and Joe McGrath Snr who previously played

 a major part in the historic treaty negotiation of 1921.
 It was they who formed a committee to encourage local industrial development.
 The metal forging and linishing equipment left behind by the army and the local know how were combined to create a unique enterprise - The Newbridge Cutlery Company.